dandelionpic/ddlion/README.md

 # ddlion
-The home page of Dandelion Pictures
+The home page of Dandelion Pictures Inc.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).